 Although I’m not a fan of the keep warm function, at least SMEG has included an anti drip system, which is essentially a valve on the bottom of the filter basket.
 This reduces the risk of coffee dripping onto the hot plate, which smells awful and is really hard to clean up.

-What’s in the Smeg Retro Coffee Machine Box?
+What’s in the SMEG Retro Coffee Machine Box?

 Here’s what’s included with the SMEG retro coffee machine:

-- Glass carafe with custom-designed lid
+Glass carafe with custom-designed lid

-- Reusable filter
+Reusable filter

-- Filter holder with anti-drip valve
+Filter basket with anti-drip valve

-How to Use the Smeg 50’s Retro Style Coffee Maker
+How to Use the SMEG 50’s Retro Style Coffee Maker

 Making a pot of coffee with the SMEG coffee machine should be a fairly familiar process for most of you.
 As always, it’s my duty to remind you that you’ll get the best results by using freshly roasted, high-quality coffee beans and grinding them right before you brew.
-If you don’t already own a decent burr grinder, check out my coffee grinder guide for some inspiration!

 Steps

-- First, fill the water tank.
+First, fill the water tank.
 You’ll have to open the coffee maker’s lid and pour in water using another vessel.
 This can be fairly awkward, and depending on where your SMEG machine is located, it could be the biggest challenge of your morning.

-- Put the permanent filter into its holder, then add your freshly ground coffee.
+Put the permanent filter into its holder, then add your freshly ground coffee.
 Remember, you can use a paper filter if you’d prefer.

-- Close the coffee maker’s sizable lid, then place the glass carafe onto the warmer plate, making sure its lid aligns perfectly with the anti drip valve.
+Close the coffee maker’s sizable lid, then place the glass carafe onto the warmer plate, making sure its lid aligns perfectly with the anti drip valve.

-- The SMEG’s default aroma setting is delicate, but you can select intense by pressing the aroma button.
+The SMEG’s default aroma setting is Delicate, but you can select Intense by pressing the aroma button.
 Now’s the time to press the 4 Cups button if you only want to brew a half-carafe.

 After all, there are a growing number of fairly affordable coffee makers that have been certified for home brewing by the Specialty Coffee Association (SCA).
 Such machines feature PID temperature controllers, sophisticated shower heads, pre-infusion functions and more.

-Smeg Retro Coffee Machine Cleaning and Descaling
+SMEG Retro Coffee Machine Cleaning and Descaling

 Thanks to the SMEG’s anti drip system, you shouldn’t have to deal with many unwanted splashes and stains.
 Still, accidents happen and the coffee maker’s exterior can be wiped down with a damp cloth.